KinsonDigital/VelaptorDocs/docs/api/Velaptor.UI.IWindow.md

 ### AutoSceneLoading

-Gets or sets a value indicating whether or not the scenes should be automatically loaded.
+Gets or sets a value indicating whether the scenes should be automatically loaded.

 ```csharp
 bool AutoSceneLoading { get; set; }